sumitkapoor/carnd_behavioral_cloning_project3/README.md

 ### PRE-PROCESS DATA

 The images that was generated in training was of the size 160 * 320.
-As I was referring [Nvidea's paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) for creating my model:
+As I was referring [Nvidia's paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) for creating my model:
 * I cropped the above 60 rows and 20 rows from the bottom to get an image of size 80 * 320.
 This removed the car hood and most of the natural beauty around the road.
 ```
 image = image[60:140, :]